toshok/echojs/CompilerPasses.md

 	h = new %invokeClosure(f, undefined, 0, [])
 ```

-   This phase might be nicer if the new expression could be further decomposed into 2 intrinsics, %createObject and %invokeClosure.
+   This phase might be nicer if the `new` expression could be further decomposed into 2 intrinsics, `%createObject` and `%invokeClosure`.
 Then
-   the llvm ir generator wouldn't need to support new expressions at all.
+   the LLVM IR generator wouldn't need to support new expressions at all.

    This phase also keeps track of the maximum number of call args required for any invocations.

 8. LambdaLift

-   After phase 7, it's safe to move all function expressions out to the toplevel, since they have no free variables except global references.
+   After SubstituteVariables, it's safe to move all function expressions out to the toplevel, since they have no free variables except global references.
    After this phase there are no nested functions at all.

-   This phase also prepends %createArgScratchArea intrinsic calls to the beginning of any function that needs it.
+   This phase also prepends `%createArgScratchArea` intrinsic calls to the beginning of any function that needs it.

 Code Generation